glennga/hoku/README.md

 6. `wbs` = Wabha's problem solver.
 Select the choices: `TRIAD`, `SVD`, or `Q`.
 These are different methods of determining a rotation given vector observations in both frame.
 For every instance where Wahba's problem occurs, this method will be applied.

+The **query-sigma** section is also important to modify, as this controls how many results should be returned from the initial query.

 The `nibble.db` database holds all the data each identification method will reference (the catalog).
 The link [here](https://drive.google.com/file/d/14ZOKBnu3MJV_Fiw9LmygzdUokeYpNVVz/view?usp=sharing) provides this database